How to Grow Zinnias From Seed

 - California Giants are varieties in the red, rose, yellow, and orange color scheme.
 They grow tall and are the first of the varieties to bloom.
 California giant flowers and blooms are similar to dahlia flowers with tall stems and large double blooms.

 - Cupcake Blend Cupcake blends are beautiful varieties of the Zinnia that resemble Scambiosa.
-The crested center ruffles and unfolds and looks like a cone-shaped once fully in bloom.

 Step 2: Decide on a Location and Prepare It for Planting